Ronald Acuña Jr. Player Props: Braves vs. Tigers

-The Atlanta Braves, including Ronald Acuna Jr. (hitting .348 in his past 10 games, with five doubles, two home runs, a walk and nine RBI), battle starting pitcher Reese Olson and the Detroit Tigers at Comerica Park, Tuesday at 6:40 PM ET.
+After going 1-for-5 with a double and three RBI in his last game, Ronald Acuna Jr. and the Atlanta Braves face the Detroit Tigers (who will hand the ball to Reese Olson) at 1:10 PM ET on Wednesday.

-In his previous game, he racked up three RBI (going 1-for-5 with a double) against the Tigers.
+In his last game, he collected three RBI (going 1-for-5 with a double) against the Tigers.

 Ronald Acuña Jr. Game Info & Props vs. the Tigers